Ezward/Esp32CameraRover2/README.md

 These kids generally come with lead wires for connecting the dc motors, but they are not generally pre-soldered to the motors.
 That means a little soldering.
 That would be a good beginner's soldering task.
 But if you don't want to solder at all then there is an alternative; you can purchase the motors with the wire leads already soldered.
 They are more expensive, but they do avoid soldering. (see AdaFruit)

 #### IR Slotted Opto-interrupter
 These, in combination with the optical encoder discs that come with the Smart Robot Car Chassis Kit, can be used to measure wheel rotation, so you can precisely measure speed and distance travelled.
 Note that you can find several different kinds of these slotted Opto-interrupters.
-The ones with the header pins on the opposite side of the board from the IR detector slot works best because the pins point 'up' while the slots points 'down'.
+The ones with the header pins on the opposite side of the board from the IR detector slot works best because the pins point 'up' while the slot points 'down'.
 On some other kinds, the pins also point down and prevent the module from seating propertly.
 - [Amazon](https://www.amazon.com/gp/product/B081W4KMHC/ref=ppx_yo_dt_b_asin_title_o06_s00)
 - [AliExpress]()